rhx/SwiftHelloGtk/README.md

 	$ ./build.sh
 	error: unable to invoke subcommand: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swift-package (No such file or directory)

 this probably means that your Swift toolchain is too old.
-Make sure the latest toolchain (Swift 3 preview 4 at the time of this writing) is the one that is found when you run the Swift compiler, e.g.:
+Make sure the latest toolchain is the one that is found when you run the Swift compiler (see above).

-	$ swiftc --version
-	Apple Swift version 3.0 (swiftlang-800.0.41.2 clang-800.0.36)
-	Target: x86_64-apple-macosx10.9

   If you get an older version, make sure that the right version of the swift compiler is found first in your `PATH`.
 On macOS, use xcode-select to select and install the latest version, e.g.:

-	sudo xcode-select -s /Applications/Devel/Xcode-beta.app
+	sudo xcode-select -s /Applications/Xcode.app
 	xcode-select --install